- Breast lumps can occur in children at all ages.

 - An ultrasound of the lump may be used to help diagnose what type of lump it is.

-- The doctor may take a biopsy (when a small sample of the breast lump tissue and checks it under a microscope).
+- The doctor may take a biopsy (when a small sample of the breast lump tissue is removed and checked under a microscope).

 Lumps that are growing quickly may need to be surgically removed.
 This is done with a procedure called a lumpectomy (when a doctor removes the abnormal breast tissue while your child is asleep under general anesthesia).